KNSS (AM)

-KNSS (1330 kHz, "News Talk 98.7 and 1330") is a commercial AM radio station in Wichita, Kansas.
-It carries a talk radio format and is owned by Audacy, Inc. The station simulcasts with co-owned KNSS-FM 98.7 MHz.
+KNSS (1330 kHz, "98.7 and 1330") is a commercial AM radio station in Wichita, Kansas, owned by Audacy, Inc. It simulcasts a news/talk radio format with sister station KNSS-FM 98.7 MHz.
 The studios and offices are on East Douglas Avenue in Wichita.

 KNSS is powered at 5,000 watts.
 At night, to protect other stations on 1330 AM, it uses a directional antenna.
 The transmitter is off North Rock Road in the Rockhurst neighborhood of Wichita.

 Programming

 Weekdays on KNSS-AM-FM begin with Steve & Ted, a news and interview show featuring Steve McIntosh and Ted Woodward.
-The rest of the schedule is made up of nationally syndicated conservative talk shows: The Glenn Beck Program, The Rush Limbaugh Show, The Sean Hannity Show, The Mark Levin Show, Savage Nation with Michael Savage, The Ben Shapiro Show and Coast to Coast AM with George Noory.
+The rest of the schedule is made up of nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Dana Loesch Show, The Sean Hannity Show, The Mark Levin Show, Armstrong & Getty and Coast to Coast AM with George Noory.

-Weekends feature shows on money, health, retirement, food and wine, some of which are paid brokered programming.
-Weekend syndicated shows include: Handel on The Law with Bill Handel, The Truth About Money with Ric Edelman and Sunday Night Live with Bill Cunningham as well as repeats of weekday shows.
+Weekends feature shows on money, health, retirement, gardening, food and wine, some of which are paid brokered programming.
+Weekend syndicated shows include: Handel on The Law with Bill Handel, The Larry Kudlow Show, Our American Stories with Lee Habeeb and Sunday Nights with Bill Cunningham as well as repeats of weekday shows.
 Most hours begin with world and national news from Fox News Radio.
 During NFL football season, KNSS-AM-FM carry Kansas City Chiefs broadcasts.